328th Infantry Regiment (United States): Post-World War I

-In 1922, the 82nd Division was re-formed as a unit of the Organized Reserve.
-The 328th Infantry was part of this Reserve formation, and was headquartered in Tampa, Florida.
-The regiment's 1st Battalion was headquartered in Tampa, 2nd Battalion in West Palm Beach, and 3rd Battalion in Pensacola.
+In 1921, the 82nd Division was re-formed as a unit of the Organized Reserve.
+The 328th Infantry was part of this Reserve formation, and the headquarters was initiated in November 1921 in Tampa, Florida.
+Subordinate units were formed in 1922, and initially, the regiment's 1st Battalion was headquartered in Tampa, 2nd Battalion in West Palm Beach, and 3rd Battalion in Pensacola.
 1st Battalion's companies were: Company A (Bartow), Company B (Ocala), Company C (Gainesville), and Company D (Lake City).
 2nd Battalion's subordinate units were: Company E (Miami), Company F (Orlando), Company G (Daytona), and Company H (Jacksonville).
 Companies assigned to 3rd Battalion included: Company I (Chipley), Company K (Blountstown), Company L (Tallahassee), and Company M (Live Oak).
+The entire regiment was relocated on 22 October 1929 to Tampa.

-During the interwar years, units of the 328th Infantry performed individual training at weeknight and weekend assemblies, and unit training during annual two-week encampments.
-Training locations included Fort Screven, Georgia, Fort McClellan, Alabama, and several other U.S. Army posts.
+During the interwar years, units of the 328th Infantry performed individual training at weeknight and weekend assemblies at the armory of the Florida National Guard's 116th Field Artillery in Tampa, and unit training during annual two-week encampments with the 8th or 22nd Infantry Regiments at Fort Screven and Fort McPherson, Georgia, or Fort McClellan, Alabama.
+An alternate form of summer training was conducting the Citizens Military Training Camps at Fort Screven or Fort Moultrie, South Carolina.
+The regiment's primary ROTC "feeder" school for new Reserve lieutenants was the University of Florida in Gainesville.

 World War II

 Activation

-After being relieved of assignment to the 82nd Division, the 328th Infantry was ordered into active federal service for World War II on 12 February 1943 and assigned as a subordinate unit of the 26th Infantry Division.
-Colonel William F. Bigelow was assigned as commander and the regiment began training at Fort Jackson, South Carolina in February 1943.
+On 13 February 1942, the 82nd Division was converted from a "square" to a "triangular" division on paper prior to being ordered to active duty, and the 328th Infantry was relieved from assignment to the division and concurrently allotted to the Army of the United States as an inactive unit.
+The 328th Infantry was assigned as a subordinate unit of the 26th Infantry Division on 27 January 1943.
+It was ordered into active federal service on 12 February 1943 and began training at Fort Jackson, South Carolina, with Colonel William F. Bigelow as its commander.
 Training continued at several locations in the eastern United States until August 1944, to include: Camp Gordon, Georgia; Camp Campbell, Kentucky; 1944’s Tennessee Maneuvers; and Camp Shanks, New York.